THE BAG THAT IS PART OF A SUSTAINABLE FUTURE

 Paper bags store CO2

-Trees absorb CO2 from the atmosphere and emit oxygen.
-The average annual sequestration of carbon in European forest biomass reaches 719 million tonnes of CO2.5 This offsets the fossil CO2 emissions generated annually by Germany.6 Furthermore, as a wood product, paper continues to store carbon throughout its lifetime.
-This carbon sequestration time is extended when we recycle the paper.
-Thus, paper bags are effective against climate change.
+Trees absorb CO2 from the atmosphere and emit oxygen when they grow.
+The average annual sequestration of carbon in the European region reached 155 million tonnes between 2010 and 2020.
+The sequestration corresponds to around 10% of gross greenhouse gas emissions in the EU-28.4 Furthermore, as a wood product, paper continues to store carbon throughout its lifetime.
+This carbon sequestration time is extended when we reuse and afterwards recycle the paper.
+Thus, paper bags help to mitigate climate change.